Study Pharmacology & Pharmacy: A Comprehensive Subject Guide

 Pharmacology and Pharmacy are two interconnected fields that play pivotal roles in healthcare, ensuring the safe and effective use of medications to improve and sustain human well-being.

 Pharmacology is the scientific discipline that investigates how drugs and medications interact with the body, at both the cellular and systemic levels.
-It delves into understanding the mechanisms of action, pharmacokinetics (how drugs move within the body), and pharmacodynamics (how drugs produce their effects).
+It explores understanding the mechanisms of action, pharmacokinetics (how drugs move within the body), and pharmacodynamics (how drugs produce their effects).
 Pharmacologists study the development and testing of new drugs, as well as the impact of existing medications on health and disease.

 Pharmacy, on the other hand, encompasses the practical application of pharmacological knowledge.
 Pharmacists are healthcare professionals who specialise in the preparation, dispensing, and management of medications.
 They serve as crucial members of healthcare teams, ensuring that patients receive the right drugs, at the right doses, with the necessary information and guidance for optimal therapeutic outcomes.
 Pharmacy practice extends beyond community and hospital pharmacies to include roles in research, regulatory affairs, and pharmaceutical industry management.